adonisjs/legacy-docs/3.0/overview.md

 Don't worry, if you do not fully understand the above code, but you can see within 6 lines of code, you are able to fetch all users from a database and send them back as `JSON` response.

-1. Adonis removes the unnecessary callbacks from your code and introduces ES2015 Generators.
+1. AdonisJs removes the unnecessary callbacks from your code and introduces ES2015 Generators.
 2. It organizes everything into different/multiple directories so that you can keep your files short and sweet.
-3. Adonis does not add anything to the globals except the `use` and `make` function.
+3. AdonisJs does not add anything to the globals except the `use` and `make` function.
 Don't worry, we will learn about them soon.

 ## MVC